-Summary

-Electronic products are widely understood to have important characteristics that may not appear on a data sheet.
+I Summary Electronic products are widely understood to have important characteristics that may not appear on a data sheet.
 DC brushless cooling fans are no exception to this rule.
 The only way to prevent unforeseen problems in a cooling design is to ask questions about the above fan behaviors to your chosen fan vendors.

-###

-About NMB Technologies Corporation - NMB Technologies Corporation, a Minebea Group Company, is the world's largest manufacturer of miniature precision ball bearings and a volume leader in the design and manufacturing of precision electro-mechanical components, including cooling fans, precision small motors and mechanical bearing assemblies, among others.
-NMB products can be found in the personal computing, networking, telecommunications, home entertainment, home electronics, automotive, medical and industrial markets.
+NMB Technologies Corporation is a MinebeaMitsumi Group company; the world's largest manufacturer of NMB miniature ball bearings and a volume leader in the design and manufacturing of precision electromechanical components, backlight and LED lighting products and advanced technology solutions for smart cities, medical automotive and industrial markets.

-For more information: